 - 1. You should charge fees responsibly and in a way which avoids bringing the profession into disrepute. - 2.
 It will help you avoid disputes about fees if you have clear and visible information available on patient fees and charging policies. - 3.
 You should not place pressure on a patient to commit to unjustified treatment. - 4.
 You may recommend products or services to patients only if, in your professional judgement, they will benefit the patient. - 5.
-You should declare to your patients any financial or other benefit you receive for introducing them to other professional or commercial organisations.
+You should declare to your patients any financial or other benefit you receive for introducing them to other professionals or commercial organisations.
 You should not allow such an organisation to use your name for promotional purposes. - 6.
 You should maintain sound financial records for your practice.

 D9.
-You must support colleagues and cooperate with them to enhance patient
+You must support colleagues and cooperate with them to enhance patient care.

-- Where the care of patients is shared between professionals, you should consider the effectiveness of your handover procedures.
+- 1. Where the care of patients is shared between professionals, you should consider the effectiveness of your handover procedures.
 Effective handovers can be done verbally, but it is good practice to make a note of the handover in the patient's osteopathic records. - 2.
 You are responsible for all the staff you employ in your clinic (including administrative staff) and for their conduct, and any guidance or advice they give to patients.
-You should make sure that staff understand the importance of: - 2.1.
-Patient confidentiality. - 2.2.
-Retention of medical records. - 2.3.
-Relationships with patients, colleagues and other healthcare professionals. - 2.4.
-Complaints. - 2.5.
-The work environment. - 2.6.
-Health and safety. - 2.7.
-Equality duties. - 3.
+You should make sure that staff understand the importance of: - 2.1 patient confidentiality

+- 2.2 secure storage and retention of medical records - 2.3 appropriate relationships with patients, colleagues and other healthcare professionals - 2.4 complaints and associated procedures for handling them - 2.5 maintaining a safe work environment - 2.6 health and safety - 2.7 equality duties and good practice. - 3.
 If you are responsible for an associate or assistant, you should provide professional support and adequate resources for them so that they are able to offer appropriate care to their patients.
 You should not put them under undue pressure, or expect them to work excessive hours.
 You should not expect them to provide treatment beyond their competence. - 4.
 If your practice employs support staff, you should ensure that they are effectively managed and are aware of any legal obligations necessary to fulfil their role.